BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_12.md

 Delta Stream is made to be on the same level of power as Primordial Sea and Desolate Land, better than Drought, better than Drizzle.
 Again importantly, Delta Stream cannot be overwritten, but is balanced by Mega Rayquaza needing to be out on the field.
 Delta Stream also neutralizes all Ice, Electric, and Rock moves used against Flying types.
 Mega Rayquaza was so strong the Smogon battle tier literally called "Uber" could not contain the power levels of this creature, leading to the creation of the "Anything Goes" tier.

 So, with all this in mind, what happens when a game, maybe one whose name begins with "P" and ends with "okemon Rejuvenation", decides to just... make an entire fight have innate Delta Stream?
 Against all Flying Pokemon?
 On top of a the Sky Field, a field custom made for strengthening Flying types via various ability and move buffs? *What happens when this weather cannot be overwritten by any means other than Cloud Nine*?
-Well.... it means you're in for a ROUGH fight.
+Previous versions had the answer, taking a bit of the wind out of my sales in this rant, as you can now override it with your own weather...

 Let's look at how this fight plays out.
 His first Pokemon comes in: a Skarmory that will likely cripple your lead as it has Sturdy, a Liechi Berry, and an insane field boosted single-turn Sky Attack, or perhaps it will use field-extended Tailwind.
 Unfezant gets a free Defense Boost upon switching in and has all its weaknesses cancelled by the Strong Winds and hits hard with Heavenly Wing and Sky Attack.
 Multiscale Dragonite won't be missing its Hurricane and Thunder attacks; Oricorio with its crest has just enough Speed and Special Attack to do huge damage; and Aevian Volcarona is a monstrosity that feels custom made to make this battle even harder, for some reason.
 It is all topped off with another weakness-less Pokemon in Mega Pidgeot who will demolish you with Hurricane, Razor Wind, and Heat Wave.
-Frequent uses of Tailwind ensure his team is always outspeeding you, Heavenly Wing pulls the field back to Sky Field if you try to change it, and Strong Winds prevent you from getting an easy sweep.
+Frequent uses of Tailwind ensure his team is always outspeeding you, Heavenly Wing can pull the field back to Sky Field if you try to change it, and Strong Winds prevent you from getting an easy sweep.
 It is absolutely PAIN.

 I will not pretend that it is impossible, however!
 Some ideas:

-- As stated before, Cloud Nine users can temporarily disable this weather condition, so perhaps Drampa with an Electric move or Golduck with an Ice move can find success.
+- As stated before, this fight has been nerfed and now allows competing weather conditions.
+Eight turns of weather plus your own Tailwind might be enough to turn the momentum in your favor.
-- Although I mentioned Heavenly Wing bringing the field back to Sky Field, only two of his Pokemon have this move, meaning we can maybe get away with a field change.
+- Field changes are very usable here.
 Smack Down or Gravity twice can bring you to Mountain field.
 If you go for Lava Plume or Blizzard from here, you can take it to Volcano or Snowy Mountain respectively.
-Be cautious: Dragonite can rampage with boosted Thunder in the former and flying moves hit hard in the latter.
+Be cautious: Dragonite can rampage with boosted Thunder in the former and Flying moves still hit hard in the latter.
 - If you can't beat him, join him!
 The Sky Field can be beneficial for your team, too: take advantage of your own 8-turn Tailwinds and boosted Flying type moves to outspeed when his Tailwind is off!
+Thunder's buffs on the field, especially if you get rid of the Strong Winds, can be an excellent choice.
 - Last but not least, the legendary Trick Room is a fantastic choice as an anti-Tailwind device!

 Win to get the Golden Wing Badge, raising our Level Cap to Lv.
 80, and *TM62 Acrobatics*!